jneug/typst-mantys/manual.typ

 		All other arguments will be passed to #cmd-[titlepage].

 		All uppercase occurences of #arg[name] will be highlighted as a packagename.
-For example MAN\u{2060}TYS will appear as Mantys.
+For example #text(hyphenate:false, "MAN\u{2060}TYS") will appear as Mantys.
 ]

 == Available commands